ayush-novatab/Glitch-Crypt/README.md

 # Glitch Crypt - Modular Architecture

-A cyberpunk-themed encryption tool with glitch visual effects, now organized in a modular architecture for better maintainability and scalability.
+A cyberpunk-themed encryption tool with glitch visual effects, organized in a modular architecture for better maintainability and scalability.

 ## 🏗️ Modular Structure